snehal212/wdio-example/README.md

 ```

 ## Run Tests
 Now you can run example tests using `npm test`
 To view an HTML version of test report `npm run report`.
-A brosser window should open with Allure HTML report
+A browser window should open with Allure HTML report